-Gas struts are the most common lifting mechanism for hard shell roof top tents.
+Gas struts are the most common lifting mechanism.
 They allow you to lift and lower the tent with minimal effort.
 The gas struts assist you by lifting most of the roof’s weight for you.
 They also dampen the motion of the top shell so it doesn’t spring up or crash down when setting up or taking down the tent.
-As an added benefit gas struts don’t take up much interior space because the struts themselves as well as the linkages are small.
+Gas struts don’t take up much interior space because the struts themselves as well as the linkages are small.

 The main drawback is that gas struts don’t function well in cold weather.
-The pressure of the gas inside decreases when it gets cold.
 As a result, the struts operate more slowly.
 In addition, there may not be enough pressure to keep the tent fabric completely taught on the sides.
 This makes the tent noisier in the wind.
 There is a safety pole that will hold the roof up so you don’t have to worry about the tent closing on you in your sleep.

 Mechanical lifts use a hand crank system to lift the tent roof.
 These systems offer excellent reliability and durability.
 They work well in all weather conditions and are not prone to failure due to the robust linkages in the system.
 As an added benefit, mechanical lifts allow to tension the sidewall fabric by hand so you always get the perfect pitch, even in cold or windy weather.
 The tent will stay quieter and dryer as a result.
 Mechanical lifts can also lift more weight due to the mechanical advantage of the crank system.
 They are ideal for heavy tents.
 This can also allow you to store some gear on top of your upper tent shell.
 You may be able to mount solar panels, traction pads, or even a bicycle on top.